 * A Funny Slick-&-Duffy Cross-Examination Moment: Bob airs the funniest moment from the entire two-day Calvinist vs. Open Theism event, between Matt Slick and Will Duffy, when Slick asked about Jesus speaking in parables so that people would not understand.

 * The "Code Talk" in Parables Fulfilled a Short Term Purpose: Bob gives four observations that he and Will Duffy have made about these passages, as he also presented on December 31, 2017 in one of the Sunday Sermons at Denver Bible Church (which are available by subscription).

 1. Jesus put the interpretation of the Parable of the Sower right into the Bible itself (Mat.
-13:18-23), which shows that long-term, He had absolutely no hesitancy regarding anyone having access to his explicit and plain teachings.
+13:18-23), which shows that long-term, He had absolutely no hesitancy regarding anyone, believer or not, having access to his explicit and plain meaning.

 2: Calvinism would be disproved if Jesus had to speak in code (in parables) to make sure that those who were not chosen could not believe.
 (This would falsify their doctrines of total depravity and election.)